Decision: Itemizing vs. Standard Deduction

 • Mortgage interest.

 There is a wide number of deductions available to taxpayers.
 You are able to calculate and report each deductible expense separately on your tax return, and save every receipt for each expense.
 This method is known as itemizing.
-You also have the option to take the , a pre-determined dollar amount, and call it a day.
+You also have the option to take the standard deduction, a pre-determined dollar amount, and call it a day.
 The standard deduction is set, and is not adjusted based on your individual expenses, therefore taxpayers must find the method of deduction which saves the most money.

 Standard Deduction